simfection/simfection/simfection/cpp_src/README.md

-You'll see a good number of warnings which you can ignore for now, and finally you should see the following generated: network.cpython-37m-darwin.so
+You'll see a good number of warnings which you can ignore for now, and finally you should see the following generated: network.cpython-37m-darwin.so or some similar .so file depending on your OS.

 This file will be needed to allow importing of the C++ code.